 Organization.
-COREWAFER INDUSTRIES, INC. (WAFR) is a holding company headquartered in Hollywood, FL, that operates and manages subsidiary companies across various industries.
-The goal of WAFR is to strategically acquire businesses with strong growth potential and a solid business plan in various industries including, but not limited to, software and technology, and telecom.
+COREWAFER INDUSTRIES, INC. (WAFR) is a holding company headquartered in Pembroke Park, FL, that currently oversees and manages two subsidiary companies across various industries.
+The goal of WAFR is to strategically acquire businesses with strong growth potential and a solid business plan in various industries including consumer goods, software and technology, and telecommunications.

 Originally incorporated in New York in 1977, the company relocated its operations and state of incorporation to Florida in 1980.
 In 1984 the company went public on the NASDAQ stock market.
-The company began as a distributor of education-oriented toys, children's books, stationery and souvenirs, supplying to museum gift shops exclusively.